nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/recommended-practices/part3.3.html.md

 sidebar_current: "recommended-practices-3-3"
 ---

-# Part 3.3: Moving from Infrastructure as Code to Collaborative Infrastructure as Code
+# Part 3.3: How to Move from Infrastructure as Code to Collaborative Infrastructure as Code

 Using version-controlled Terraform configurations to manage key infrastructure eliminates a great deal of technical complexity and inconsistency.
 Now that you have the basics under control, you’re ready to focus on other problems.